Elgin (automobile): Notes

 The company also built an "Indianapolis Long Tail Racer," a specific long-tail model known as "Lucifer" and described as a "Black Devil" from 1917.

 Features: This particular race car has a straight-six engine, a crash gearbox, and no front brakes.
 It also features unique equipment, such as a screen to protect drivers' goggles from stones and an Elgin clock.

-The race car still exists, Elgin Indianapolis Long Tail Racer, a specific long-tail racing car built for the Elgin Motor Car Corporation, is still is used in competition.
+The race car still exists, Elgin Long Tail Racer, a specific long-tail racing car built for the Elgin Motor Car Corporation, is still is used in competition.
 The owner, Patrick J. Feeney, from Ireland, restored the car in 2024.